How Does Your Insurance Work?

 Michael Noone, a founding Partner, was formerly a Senior Claims Adjuster for the United States Fidelity & Guaranty Insurance Company from 1979 to 1984.
 His years of experience in the insurance business means he can explain exactly what type of coverage(s) would be best for your specific needs.
 And as a personal injury trial lawyer, Mike understands exactly how to handle insurance companies and their armies of lawyers in the event you’re trying to receive compensation for your crash and your injuries.

-One simple phone call will get you the answers you need to all your car insurance and coverage questions, even before you purchase a policy.
-Call us at 239-461-5508 or complete this simple form, and we'll reach out to you immediately.
+One simple phone call will get you the answers you need to all your questions about car insurance and coverage, even before you purchase a policy.
+Call us at 239-461-5508 or complete this simple form, and we’ll reach out to you immediately.

 Don’t make a mistake in selecting your coverage – it can really come back to hurt you if you’re seriously hurt in a motor vehicle accident.